 3. Livelihood trajectories and economic activity under conflict

-How will SLRC carry out the research?
+How is SLRC doing the research?

-At the heart of SLRC’s research will be a survey on livelihoods and access to services, which will also explore experiences, perceptions and expectations of the state and local governance.This will be carried out on two separate occasions – once at the start of the programme, and once again at the end– thus providing a valuable longitudinal, panel-based perspective.
-The surveys will be complemented by in-depth qualitative research.
+At the heart of SLRC’s research is a survey on livelihoods and access to services, which also explores experiences, perceptions and expectations of the state and local governance.
+Round 1 of the fieldwork was carried out in 2012 and Round 2 was completed in 2015, thus providing a valuable longitudinal, panel-based perspective.
+The surveys are complemented by in-depth qualitative research.
 Full details of all SLRC publications are available here.

-SLRC also pays particular attention to mainstreaming gender throughout its work, both in terms of the content of our research (i.e. research questions, methods, analysis) as well as the way in which we carry out our work (i.e. management, staffing, uptake).
+SLRC also pays particular attention to mainstreaming gender throughout its work, both in terms of the content of our research (research questions, methods, analysis) as well as the way in which we carry out our work (management, staffing, uptake).
 In order to track performance and ensure accountability on this front, a core gender team has been established within the Consortium.

 Where is SLRC working?